 Advanced Configuration and Power Interface (ACPI) is an industry standard that defines power management features and other configuration information for computers.
-Some previous versions of BIOS do not support ACPI, and so the computer may not successfully enter advanced power modes such as sleep or hibernate.
+Some previous versions of BIOS don't support ACPI, and so the computer might not successfully enter advanced power modes such as sleep or hibernate.
 For more information, check the information that came with your computer or go to the computer manufacturer's website.

 Procedures vary depending on the BIOS manufacturer.
-Usually, you must press a key (such as F2, F12, DEL, ESC) or a key combination immediately after you turn on your computer but before Windows starts.
+Usually, you must press a key (such as F2, F12, Delete, or Esc) or a key combination immediately after you turn on your computer before Windows starts.
 For more information, check the information that came with your computer or go to the computer manufacturer's website.